-On this day in 1949, a B-50 bomber embarks on a historic non-stop trip around the globe.
+On this day in 1949, a B-50 bomber wraps up a historic non-stop trip around the globe.
 The Cold War was just beginning, and the flight was a huge triumph.

 That flight put Russia on notice: Mess with the United States at your own peril.
 Americans can reach any city on the planet if war breaks out. “[W]e have an international air force,” General Hoyt Vandenberg told reporters after the plane landed on March 2.